turbot/steampipe-docs/docs/reference/mod-resources/graph.md

 }
 ```

 Including the full node and edge block definitions within the graph can become unwieldy as the graph becomes more complex.
-It is often preferable to define the node and edge blocks as top-level resources include them in the graph with the `base`.
+It is often preferable to define the node and edge blocks as top-level resources and include them in the graph with the `base` argument.
 This allows you to reuse the nodes and edges in multiple node/edge visualizations.
-You can even define parameters in them, and pass arguments from the graph.
+You can even define parameters in the the nodes and edges, and pass arguments from the graph.

 ```hcl